mslycn/my-home-assistant-docker-project/3.Docker Matter Server/README.md

 ## Intergrations:

-- open thread border router integration not sure if it’s really necessary, use http://localhost:8081 by default to connect to the otbr container. (don’t know if this port 8081 can be changed)
+- open thread border router integration -->connect thread border router to the local network use http://localhost:8081 by default to connect to the otbr container.

 - Thread integration
 used to create thread network, border router must be assigned to the homeassistant thread network